run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-upgrade.md

 Download a new values file as described [here](cluster-install.md#install-runai)

-If you have customized the previous installation, you must now copy the changes from the old cluster values to the new ones.
+* If you have customized the previous installation, you must now copy the changes from the old cluster values to the new ones.
+* If you want to add new customization please change the new value file according to [this](customize-cluster-install.md#configuration-flags) document.

 Then run: